r-spatialecology/landscapemetrics/README.md

 ### Utility functions

-**landscapemetrics** further provides several visualization functions, e.g. show all labeld patches or the core area of all patches.
+**landscapemetrics** further provides several visualization functions, e.g. show all labeled patches or the core area of all patches.
 All visualization functions start with the prefix `show_` (e.g.
 `show_cores()`).